 It can get expensive to exchange your money abroad, so plan ahead to avoid unnecessary fees.
 Also keep in mind that many little cafes and shops in Europe do not accept credit cards, so having cash on hand makes it easy to purchase any snacks or souvenirs that catch your eye!

 Since you’ll be doing a ton of sightseeing through the day, it’s wise to have a simple day bag with you.
 Make sure it has straps so you can wear it across your body.
 This is not only more comfortable but keeps your belongings safe as well.

 Depending on which cruise line you’ll be traveling, its handy to have an adapter on hand so you’re not stuck without charged electronics or a working blow dryer.
 In addition, if you plan on doing a night in any European city, you’ll definitely want one on hand.

 Pro-tip: Two are better than one!
 If you and your companions are all traveling with smart phones, it can take a long time to make sure everyone is charged up with just one adapter.

 Sunscreen can be ridiculously over-priced in tourist spots as well as on the cruise itself.

 Save some extra pocket change for that glass of Merlot in Rome and buy your favourite brand before you depart!

-and an extra battery as well, in case you go camera-crazy and need more room to document those special moments.
+Of course you’ll want to document every moment of your trip and make your friends and family jealous!
+Pack that camera.
+Be sure to pack extra memory cards and an extra battery as well, in case you go camera-crazy and need more room to document those special moments.

 We’d love to connect you with a local guide during your ports of call!
 Don’t forget to use our shore excursion tool to view your options!